 The rolling Scottish Highlands.
 Those ephemeral wisps.
 That tear-jerking mother-daughter plot.
 And of course, the big star of the film—Merida’s crazy, curly hair.
-Brave boasted some pretty amazing animation and technical achievements; let’s take a look at why it’s cleaning up at awards ceremonies this season… go Brave!
+Brave boasted some pretty amazing animation and technical achievements; let’s take a look at why it’s one of our favorite Pixar films:

 The Setting Is Gorgeous